 Class A/B is a type of amplifier technology that has been around for many decades and is a combination of class A and class B. Classes A and B basically differ in how efficient they are and the sound quality they produce.

 Class A is currently the best possible sound quality reproduction while being the least efficient (somewhere around 20% efficient, meaning 80% of electrical current is wasted as heat) and with B being the opposite.
-A/B is a combination of the 2 and offers a good compromise between sound quality and efficiency (say 60%, depending on the design).
+A/B is a combination of the two and offers a good compromise between sound quality and efficiency (say 65% and below, depending on the design).

 For many years, car amps were based on these two classes.
 However, many car audio companies have switched to class D (although there are still some products that purely use A or B technology for a lower cost) nowadays – car amp technology has finally advanced!

 Class D amplifiers are far more efficient and generate far less heat.
 In this type of design an extremely high-speed switching frequency is used to switch the power-delivering transistors on and off rapidly when an audio signal is input and used to produce an amplifier output signal to drive speakers.
 This means that since the amp is turned off a significant amount of time the actual power consumed (and the power wasted) is reduced significantly.